CopernicaMarketingSoftware/AMQP-CPP/README.md

 completely take care of the network layer.
 If you want to set up and manage the network connections yourself, the AMQP-CPP library will not make a connection to RabbitMQ by itself, nor will it create sockets and/or perform IO operations.
-As a user of this library, you create the socket connection and implement a certain interface that you pass to the AMQP-CPP library and that the library will use for IO operations.
+As a users of this library, you create the socket connection and implemented a certain interface that you pass to the AMQP-CPP library and that the library will use for IO operations.

-Intercepting this network layer is however optional, the AMQP-CPP library also comes with a predefined TCP and TLS module that can be used if you trust the AMQP library to take care of the network (and optional TLS) handling.
+Intercepting this network layer is however optional, the AMQP-CPP library also comes with a predefined TCP and TLS module that can be used if you trust the AMQP library to take care of this network (and optional TLS) handling.
 In that case, the AMQP-CPP library does all the system and library calls to set up network connections and send and receive the (possibly encrypted) data.

 This layered architecture makes the library extremely flexible and portable: it does not necessarily rely on operating system specific IO calls, and can be easily integrated into any kind of event loop.
-If you want to implement the AMQP protocol on top of some [unusual other communication layer](https://tools.ietf.org/html/rfc1149), this library can be used for that - but if you want to use it with regular TCP connections, setting it up is just as easy.
+If you want to implement the AMQP protocol on top of some [unusual other communication layers](https://tools.ietf.org/html/rfc1149), this library can be used for that - but if you want to use it with regular TCP connections, setting it up is just as easy.

 AMQP-CPP is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

-The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.
+The AMQP-CPP library uses C++11 features, so if you intend to  use it, please make sure that your compiler is up-to-date and supports the C++11.

 **Note for the reader:** This readme file has a peculiar structure.
 We start explaining the pure and hard core low level interface in which you have to